 How do I complete and submit my task?
 Complete the tasks on paper/handwritten or digitally, and bring a copy, either paper or electronically, to your enrolment appointment.
 Also, bring this along to your first lesson in September.
-The file will need adding to the class google classroom page in September.
 If you didn't attend the Taster Day, don't worry.
 It isn't essential for completing this work, but please ensure that you have completed this bridging work.
 Introduction to your Bridging Task The first unit you will study is Lighting Techniques.
 This piece of work is part of the first unit and explores the typical lighting used in a media production.
 It is a research task broken into two sections.
-This work is assessed and used as part of the course.
 Task details Bridging Work Task 1 There are several commonly used devices involved in lighting moving image products in the industry.
 You need to research each of the following, providing a visual example of the lighting equipment and explanation of what it is, what type of media work it would be used for, why it is used and advantages and disadvantages.
-This work needs to be in your own words, do not copy / paste or use AI, as it is used for assessment.
-There are some websites you can use for research below.
+This work needs to be in your own words.
 It is recommended that you do this in a table.
-An example can be found here: Student Example: Type of equipment grid Cover the following:
+An example can be found here: Student Example: Type of equipment grid Cover the following: Portable lighting equipment: - Redhead Light - Blonde Light

+- Lighting Practicals

+- Reflector Boards

+- Scrim/diffuser

+- Gels

+Studio lighting:

+- Spotlighting

+- Flood lighting

+- Gobos

-Portable lighting equipment: Redhead Light Blonde Light Lighting Practicals Reflector Boards Scrim/diffuser Gels Studio lighting: Spotlighting Flood lighting Gobos Bridging Work Task 2 You now need to develop a short piece of work on 'White balance and light temperature'.
+Bridging Work Task 2

+You now need to develop a short piece of work on 'White balance and light temperature'.
 Create a written document and using research and videos / images explain light temperature and white balance.

-This work needs to be in your own words, do not copy / paste or use AI, as it is used for assessment.
-There are some websites you can use for research below.
-Cover the following: What is temperature of light?
-How is it measured?
-What is white balance on a camera?
-How does light temperature affect your images? - provide a visual example and explain Show and explain the difference between daylight (5600 °K) and Tungsten (3200 °K).
+This work needs to be in your own words.

+Cover the following:

+- What is temperature of light?

+- How is it measured?

+- What is white balance on a camera?

+- How does light temperature affect your images? provide a visual example and explain

+- Show and explain the difference between daylight (5600 °K) and Tungsten (3200 °K).

+Resources to help you with the Bridging Task

-Resources to You can also use the following websites to help with the task: help you with the Bridging Film Lighting 101: Lighting Equipment Task Types of Lights You'll Find on Film Sets - Lighting Pros and Cons Types of Film Lights - Tungsten, HMI, Fluorescent &amp; LED Lights Explained Redhead &amp; Blonde Lights - Lighting Essentials Production Lighting - 4 Types of Lighting Kits for Filmmakers White Balance Tutorial Color Temperature You can also use any other research sources and materials you wish.
+You can also use the following websites to help with the task:

+- Film Lighting 101: Lighting Equipment - Types of Lights You'll Find on Film Sets Lighting Pros and Cons - Types of Film Lights Tungsten, HMI, Fluorescent & LED Lights Explained - Redhead & Blonde Lights Lighting Essentials - Production Lighting 4 Types of Lighting Kits for Filmmakers - White Balance Tutorial - Color Temperature

+You can also use any other research sources and materials you wish.

+Extension Tasks

-Extension Tasks Extension Tasks to stretch and challenge you If you have completed the above to the best of your ability, feel free to try this extension task ( this is optional ): Check out ScreenSkills Careers to the different routes into the different media industries ScreenSkills - Job Profiles Future Learn - Gender Representation in the Media Future Learn - Screenwriting Massive Open Online Courses (MOOCs) You might enrol on these online courses and complete the following to push you a little further (this is optional): Future Learn - A Beginners Guide to Film Genres Play Your Way into Production
+Extension Tasks to stretch and challenge you

+If you have completed the above to the best of your ability, feel free to try this extension task (this is optional):

+Check out ScreenSkills Careers to the different routes into the different media industries

+ScreenSkills - Job Profiles Future Learn - Gender Representation in the Media Future Learn - Screenwriting Massive Open Online Courses You might enrol on these online courses and complete the following to push you a little further (this is optional): (MOOCs) Future Learn - A Beginners Guide to Film Genres Play Your Way into Production